These cookie dough macarons taste just like you're eating a bowl of rich buttery cookie dough!

-- Fridge: Once baked and filled, store the cookies on a tightly wrapped tray or in a container in the fridge.
+Once baked and filled, store the cookies on a tightly wrapped tray or in a container in the fridge.
 They will stay fresh for one week if stored properly.

-- Make-ahead: I always recommend making macarons the day before you plan to serve them to allow them to mature in the fridge overnight.
+I always recommend making macarons the day before you plan to serve them to allow them to mature in the fridge overnight.

 Leaving the shells underneath a fan while resting or piping at an angle can cause them to bake lopsided.

-You over mixed the batter.
+You over-mixed the batter.
 Stop mixing when the batter flows off the spatula slowly in a continuous ribbon.

 If stored properly, they will stay fresh for up to 1 week.
-See instructions above for storing.
+See the instructions above for storing.

 Not letting them rest long enough before baking can cause them to not form feet.
 Let them sit until they form a skin and aren't sticky to know they are ready to bake.

-more related macaron recipes
+more macaron recipes to try